-- 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors and volunteers working in or on behalf of Wilby CE VA Primary School. - Keeping Children Safe in Education (2022) may be abbreviated to 'KCSIE'.
+- 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors and volunteers working in or on behalf of Wilby CE VA Primary School. - Keeping Children Safe in Education (2023) may be abbreviated to 'KCSIE'.